isc-projects/bind9/README.md

 and referred to entries in the "bind9-bugs" RT database, which was not open to the public.
 More recent entries use the form `[GL #NNN]` or, less often, `[GL !NNN]`, which, respectively, refer to issues or merge requests in the Gitlab database.
-Most of these are publically readable, unless they include information which is confidential or security senstive.
+Most of these are publicly readable, unless they include information which is confidential or security senstive.

 To look up a Gitlab issue by its number, use the URL